glycerine/zygomys/README.md

 ![Image of Gopher flying](https://github.com/glycerine/zygomys/blob/master/biplane.png)

-# Zygomys - fast, high level control
+# zygomys - fast, high level control

-Zygomys is an embeddable Lisp interpreter and REPL (Read-Eval-Print-Loop;
+zygomys is an embeddable Lisp interpreter and REPL (Read-Eval-Print-Loop;
-that is, it comes with a command line interactive interface).
-Zygomys is focused on Domain Specific Language (DSL) creation for your scripting and configuration needs.
+that is, it comes with a command line interactive interface). zygomys is focused on Domain Specific Language (DSL) creation for your scripting and configuration needs.
 It is written in Go and plays easily with Go programs and structs defined within them.
 It counts as its original ancestor [Howard Mao's inspiring Glisp project](https://github.com/zhemao/glisp).
 It borrows certain constructs from Clojure, and others from Go, and aims to make scripting and configuration very easy with a minimal footprint.

-Because it speaks JSON and Msgpack fluently, Zygomys is ideally suited for driving complex configurations and providing projects with a domain specific language customized to your challenges and driving other code.
+Because it speaks JSON and Msgpack fluently, zygomys is ideally suited for driving complex configurations and providing projects with a domain specific language customized to your challenges and driving other code.
 The example snippets in the tests/*.zy provide many examples.